 Since age six, elevations have been engrained into my artistic vocabulary, cultivating a rich architectonic wisdom.
 Now twenty-some years of age, Frank Lloyds Wright's idea of a perfect plan has challenged me to think in four dimensions, never compromising place, materiality and architecture as relief, experiential and breathtaking.

-I am specifically interested in Urban & Campus Planning, Science & Technology, K-12 Educational Facilites & Sustainable Design.
+I am experienced in Custom Residential, Light Commercial & Multi-Family.
+Furthermore, I am specifically interested in Urban & Campus Planning, Science & Technology, K-12 Educational Facilities & Sustainable Design.
 As well as having a passionate interest in humanitarian, ecologically sensitive design while specializing in innovative architectural research & experimentation.

 DesignARC, Santa Barbara, CA, US, Intern Architect

 MWL Architects, Inc., Architectural Intern

 Minor in Arts & Design

 We're on the hunt for designers of all stripes and statuses to share their visions of how design can reshape, reform and regenerate places and communities when disaster strikes.

 I was one of seven lucky presenters will be chosen by representatives of Dwell and Architecture for Humanity.